GDPR Compliance

 Breach notification

-- Automated monitoring detects unusual access patterns
+- Automated monitoring detects unusual access patterns and authentication failures

 - Detection and initial assessment (within 12 hours)